-Qualitative Whole System efficiency Specific Whole System benefits 67 We will enable more efficient Whole System outcomes mainly driven by the coordination with the ESO, and improved forecasting and planning processes.
+Whole System efficiency ifits Qualitative We will enable more efficient Whole System outcomes mainly driven by the coordination with the ESO, and improved forecasting and planning processes.
 We will also be an enabler of affordable decarbonisation towards Net Zero, by enabling larger volumes of flexibility under a whole system approach.
-We will increase flexibility market participation via several DSO outputs which include but are not limited to enhancing data transparency, co-optimisation and conflict management with the ESO, and non-exclusive flexibility service contracts.
-Resilience We will deliver several outputs within RIIO-ED2 which will increase resilience of the whole electricity system and in turn the resilience of other utilities.
-Our DSO outputs include improved planning and investment decision processes, enhanced information exchange with the ESO, avoiding conflicting network management actions, and improving communications between control rooms. ific Support Local Authorities and devolved government DSO Speci Our new team of Strategic Optimisers (further details in Annex 4A.26) will use their network knowledge to support Local Authorities and other stakeholders across the SP Distribution and SP Manweb areas.
+We will increase flexibility market participation via several DSO outputs which include but are not limited to enhancing data transparency, co-optimisation and conflict management with the ESO, and non-exclusive flexibility service contracts. ben Resilience Whole System I We will deliver several outputs within RIIO-ED2 which will increase resilience of the whole electricity system and in turn the resilience of other utilities.
+Our DSO outputs include improved planning and investment decision processes, enhanced information exchange with the ESO, avoiding conflicting network management actions, and improving communications between control rooms. tiic Support Local Authorities and devolved government DSO Speci Our new team of Strategic Optimisers will use their network knowledge to support Local Authorities and other stakeholders across the SP Distribution and SP Manweb areas.
 They will provide crucial advice upfront and help develop plans for decarbonising heat.
 This includes Local Heat and Energy Efficiency Strategies (LHEES) in Scotland and Local Area Energy Plans (LAEPs) elsewhere.
 Quantitative We could enable between £0.027bn to £0.1bn of benefits within RIIO-ED2 by enabling affordable Net Zero pathways, increasing the volumes of flexibility in the system and via whole system coordination.
 ESO-DSO co-ordination is a prerequisite for the realisation of this benefit.

-Environmental benefits Qualitative Carbon emissions Through our improved forecasting, LV monitoring, facilitation of flexibility markets, and working with local authorities we will enable the electrification of heat and transport and DER growth.
+Carbon emissions Environmental benefits Qualitative Through our improved forecasting, LV monitoring, facilitation of flexibility markets, and working with local authorities we will enable the electrification of heat and transport and DER growth.
 We will deliver several outputs which will enable DER providers to optimise their assets.
 We will share several datasets such as historical information, operational data, constraint reports, and will provide improved visibility.
 All this information will assist DER providers to optimise their resources and lead to a reduction of renewable curtailment.
 We will contribute to Net Zero and CO 2 targets with these outputs.
+Air quality We will indirectly contribute to air quality and health system improvements through our key role in supporting the energy transition.
+The same activities that reduce carbon emissions will also improve air quality.
+Landscape Through our improved forecasting, Decision Making Framework, and information exchange/coordination with other utilities we can avoid unnecessary groundwork and allow better planning (causing less disturbance to local community and protect the surroundings).

-67 This DSO specific analysis looks at indirect benefits that have been developed using a GB analysis, with a SP Energy Networks focus.
-Please refer to Annex 4A.26 Achieving a step change in Whole System solutions and outcomes, for information on direct Whole System benefits for SP Energy Networks' initiatives in RIIO-ED2.
+&lt;sup>66 This DSO specific analysis looks at indirect benefits that have been developed using a GB analysis, with a SP Energy Networks focus..
+61